gavinhughpalmer/sfdx-tools/README.md

   trace|debug|info|warn|error|fatal|TRACE|DEBUG|INFO|WARN|ERROR|FATAL]

 OPTIONS
-  -d, --dryrun                                                                      List out the scratch orgs that can
+  -d, --dryrun                                                                      Displays the scrath org files that
-                                                                                    be pruned out of the folder for available scratch orgs
+                                                                                    will be pruned out as part of the process

   --json                                                                            format output as json